042504/OOP-AND-DBMS-/README.md

 #
 ## Description:
-- To control how many drivers could meet their weekly quota, the Batangas Transport Corporation (BATRASCO) Modern Jeep Weekly Rate and Information System was developed.
+- This system was created to control how many drivers could meet their weekly quota, the Batangas Transport Corporation (BATRASCO) Modern Jeep Weekly Rate and Information System was developed.
 This system's objective is to make it easier for administrators and drivers to enter information.

+#
+## SYSTEM FEATURES:
+### ADMIN
+  - View, Add, Update, Delete, Check total( For a Week), Check Total ( For all Week )
+### USER / DRIVER
+  - View, Check Total,
+  - Check Receipt, Print Receipt